Tacinight/ruby-gsoc-2018/README.md

 Related patch is [here](patch/0003-integrate-data-to-hash-flag.patch) which based on [linear_table_v1.patch](patch/linear_table_v1.patch)

 ### Benchmark results
-We execuated comprehensive benchmark test based on official benchmark tool - [benchmark-driver](https://github.com/benchmark-driver/benchmark-driver).
+I execuated comprehensive benchmark test based on official benchmark tool - [benchmark-driver](https://github.com/benchmark-driver/benchmark-driver).
 1. [linear_table_benchmark](https://docs.google.com/spreadsheets/d/18JzY-q-boOZFu_GTwraRXSTJJVbt9Wmg7M2P4-8g41o/edit?usp=sharing), includes the `make benchmark` results of trunk vs. v1(the original version) vs. v2(the variant 1).
 2. [transient hash benchmark](https://docs.google.com/spreadsheets/d/19074A0H0nwBQoumTb0aF-k9_a3GBBLA9NnFIpPGraPU/edit?usp=sharing), includes the `make benchmark` results of trunk vs. transient_heap(based on v1) vs. integrated flag
 3. [linear_table_variant_benchmark](https://docs.google.com/spreadsheets/d/1Ag6DoAsmTNJkt3nmHyfXRQgy6fLhEnZJQF2G5GbykLc/edit?usp=sharing), includes the micro-benchmark results of trunk vs. v1 vs. v2 vs. v3 vs. v4.
 The used benchrmark scripts are located at microbench directory.
-4.  [linear_table real app bench](https://docs.google.com/spreadsheets/d/1WoT2zRxm16DA-0fOf55HZKmRN9v2YJK4HoaMi6yq_0k/edit?usp=sharing), includes the six applications test results.
+4.  [linear_table real app bench](https://docs.google.com/spreadsheets/d/1WoT2zRxm16DA-0fOf55HZKmRN9v2YJK4HoaMi6yq_0k/edit?usp=sharing), includes the test results of the six applications noted above.
 5.  [transient heap microbench](https://docs.google.com/spreadsheets/d/1guaP_93ds1eSbdSg87gBrtiuJ8JzSFHJb_xcQsxn8eg/edit?usp=sharing), include the micro-benchrmark resutls of trunk vs. v1 vs. transient-hash vs integrated-flag.
-This time we also add memory usage comparison.
+This time I also add memory usage comparison.
 6. [linear_table_vary_size_microbench](https://docs.google.com/spreadsheets/d/1I7NFc893H7cUh0CAFgBupT259pVMqRFjC9CQwlE8Kyw/edit?usp=sharing), we once worried the size of linear table will impact on the benchmark results because of the linear search.
-So we test the linear table with different size and the results show the table size doesn't make any difference.
+So we test the linear table with different size and the results show the table size make no relevant difference.

 ### Future work
 1. In [transient hash benchmark](https://docs.google.com/spreadsheets/d/19074A0H0nwBQoumTb0aF-k9_a3GBBLA9NnFIpPGraPU/edit?usp=sharing), we saw a preformance degradation compare to the preformance improvement in [linear_table_benchmark](https://docs.google.com/spreadsheets/d/18JzY-q-boOZFu_GTwraRXSTJJVbt9Wmg7M2P4-8g41o/edit?usp=sharing) in same items.
-It needs surveys and to be solved.
+It needs to be analyzed and to be solved.

 ## Cache Line Hash Table
-Besides the efforts for transient heap, my work in this period also includes a attempt to introduce a hash table algorithm named as [Cache Line Hash Table](https://github.com/LPD-EPFL/CLHT).
+Besides the efforts for transient heap, my work in this period also includes a attempt to introduce a hash table algorithm named [Cache Line Hash Table](https://github.com/LPD-EPFL/CLHT).

-The attempt is failed due to two main reasion:
+The attempt failed due to two main reasions:
-1. The hash table in ruby not only do the operations like insert, update, and delete, but also has lots of sequential operations like foreach, shift.
+1. The hash table in ruby not only do the operations like insert, update, and delete, but also includes lots of sequential operations like foreach, shift.
 The modification for this purpose will destroy the original design principle.
 2. The memory usage is bad after modification.

-Hence the development for cache line hash table stopped and the [patch](patch/0001-introduce-cache-line-hash-table.patch) and code is reversed in this repository.
+Hence the development for cache line hash table stopped.
+The [patch](patch/0001-introduce-cache-line-hash-table.patch) and code is reversed in this repository.
 Benchmark results are saved as `report/bmlog-20180701-152738.21712.tsv` and `report/bmlog-20180706-155054.19279.tsv`.

 ## other work
 The one goal of this project is explore the gc performance when Ruby allocated a large number of objects.
-We expected abnormal overheads when memory is under very high work load or running out.
+We expected abnormal overheads when memory is under very high pressure or running out.
 But the most significant overhead is reallocation when array or hash resizing its capacity.
-Otherwise, the time cost for operations like insertion changed stably.
+Otherwise, the time cost for operations like insertion changed as expected only with acceptable overheads.

 The related scripts and reports are:
 1. array_batch_benchmark.rb : Let's say we want to create a certain number of objects in one array, this number are divided into certain rounds, we want to know if the later rounds will spend more time than former rounds.
-The results ([report1](report/array_batch_benchmark_report_9B.txt) and [report2](report/array_batch_benchmark_report_25B.txt)) show it doesn't make any difference.
+The results ([report1](report/array_batch_benchmark_report_9B.txt) and [report2](report/array_batch_benchmark_report_25B.txt)) show it doesn't make any measurable difference in my experimental setup.
 2. hash_batch_benchmark.rb : same as the one above expect changing array to hash.
 Reports are [this](report/hash_batch_benchmark_report_2B.txt) and [this](report/hash_batch_benchmark_report_5B.txt).
 3. array_vary_size_benchmark.rb : We hope the creation time of array is linear and not exponential.
 And the results show they are close to linear relation.
 Reports are [this](report/array_benchmark_report_N30_v1.txt) and [this](report/array_benchmark_report_N31.txt).
 4. hash_vary_size_benchmark.rb : same as the one above expect changing array to hash.
 Reports are [this](report/hash_benchmark_report_N30.txt) and [this](report/hash_benchmark_report_N32.txt).